project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 | **Content Creator** |       Yes      |       Yes      |       No       |       No       |        No       |       Yes      |         Yes         |

 ## Flag Reviewer
-A flag reviewer assesses the content that is marked as inappropriate by any user.
-The flag reviewer reviews and rejects the inappropriatethe content.
+On Sunbird any user can flag content for inappropriateness, copyright or privacy violations, and others.
+A Flag Reviewer assesses flagged content within prescribed guidelines to either reject or accept.

+The content accepted as inappropriate is pulled back for relevant modifications.
 The flag is removed if the content abides by the guidelines.

 <b>User Role Matrix for a Flag Reviewer</b>